skrrtn/Multi-Chat-Viewer-DotNet/README.md

 - Windows 10/11 (64-bit)
 - ~165 MB of disk space

+### Windows Security Warning

+When you first run the downloaded executable, Windows may display a warning message saying the file is from an "unknown publisher" or showing "Windows protected your PC".
+This is completely normal and expected behavior for executables that haven't been digitally signed with an expensive code signing certificate.

+**Why does this happen?**
+- Code signing certificates cost hundreds of dollars annually
+- As an open-source project, we distribute unsigned executables to keep the software free
+- Windows shows this warning for any executable without a valid digital signature
+- This doesn't mean the software is unsafe - it just means Microsoft doesn't recognize the publisher

+**How to run the program safely:**

+1. **When you see "Windows protected your PC" dialog:**
+   - Click **"More info"** link at the bottom left
+   - Click **"Run anyway"** button that appears
+   - The program will start normally

+2. **Alternative method - Right-click approach:**
+   - Right-click on `MultiChatViewer.exe`
+   - Select **"Properties"**
+   - Check the **"Unblock"** checkbox at the bottom (if present)
+   - Click **"OK"**
+   - Double-click the executable to run

+3. **Adding to Windows Defender exceptions (optional):**
+   - Open Windows Security → Virus & threat protection
+   - Add the executable folder to your exclusions list
+   - This prevents future scanning delays but isn't required

+**Is this safe?**
+- The source code is completely open and available for inspection on GitHub
+- You can build the executable yourself from source if you prefer
+- The warning is purely about the lack of a digital signature, not about malicious content
+- Many legitimate open-source applications show this same warning

+If you're still concerned, you can always build the application from source code using the instructions below.

 ### Option 2: Build from Source

 If you want to build from source code or contribute to development: